-98 Runway works in the form of repair and maintenance is a subject that will be addressed during the winter months with crack sealing commencing in the warmer summer months.
+- 110 Runway works in the form of repair and maintenance is a subject that will addressed during the winter months with crack sealing commencing in the warmer summer months.
 This will ensure that we get the most out of the overlay seal on the older portion of the runway.
-Along with the crack sealing, runway markings will be renewed in portions of the runway affected by crack sealing and other areas that are becoming unserviceable.

-- 99 The following statistics look over the last six years of operations and provides a steady level of overall growth in aircraft movements: - Large Aircraft: On average, we get 49 movements during the summer season or just under 1.5 movements per week.
+Along with the crack sealing, runway markings will be renewed in portions of the runway effected by crack sealing and other areas that are becoming unserviceable. - 111 Management staff attended the Invercargill Airport Emergency Exercise during June with some positive lessons learnt which will be incorporated into our Airport Emergency Plan.
+All staff are through their refresher training ready for the upcoming summer season from the beginning of September through to the end of May. - 112 The following statistics look over the last six years of operations and provides a steady level of overall growth in aircraft movements: - Large Aircraft: On average, we get 49 movements during the summer season or just under 1.5 movements per week.
 In the peak months, we get up to three movements per week and in the shoulder seasons we get one.
 The percentage increase in aircraft movements over the six year period is approximately 10%. - Small Aircraft: On average, we get 246 movements during the summer season or just under seven movements per week.
 The season doesn't have many highs and low and is mainly constant due to proximity of training organisations in Dunedin and Invercargill, helicopter transit flights from Queenstown and two resident commercial transport operations.
 There is a slight decline in small aircraft movements this summer season of approximately 6%.
 This is due to commercial transport operators using larger aircraft which is reflected in a slightly higher revenue take relating to higher landing charges.
 Less private aircraft owners have additional discretionary income which has been reported by several small aerodromes adding to this decline.